Railcraft/Railcraft-Localization/README.md

 More information can be found [here](http://docs.oracle.com/javase/8/docs/api/java/util/Formatter.html).

 ### Minecraft Formatting Tags
-You may also notice some stuff like "�r" or "�5".
+You may also notice some stuff like "§r" or "§5".
 These are Minecraft Formatting Tags and are generally used to set the text color and italicize/bold pieces of text.

 More information can be found [here](http://minecraft.gamepedia.com/Formatting_codes).